antmicro/topwrap/docs/source/developers_guide/elaboratable_wrapper.md

-(dev-guide-elaboratablewrapper-class)=
 # ElaboratableWrapper class

-{class}`~topwrap.elaboratable_wrapper.ElaboratableWrapper` encapsulates an Amaranth's Elaboratable and exposes an interface compatible with other wrappers which allows for making connections with them.
+{class}`~topwrap.elaboratable_wrapper.ElaboratableWrapper` encapsulates an Amaranth's Elaboratable and exposes an interface compatible with other wrappers, allowing for making connections with them.

 The supplied elaboratable must contain the `signature` property and a conforming interface as specified by the [Amaranth docs](https://amaranth-lang.org/rfcs/0002-interfaces.html).